-APA Style of Documentation Gu
+APA Style of Documentation Guidelines

-- 1. You must document all information that you use from any source regardless of how you - 2.
-By documenting sources of information, you respect the recorded ideas, or intellectu 3.
-Research writers use a specific format to indicate from where they obtained their inf - documentation.
-Two types of documentation styles are MLA, which is the Modern Language Associat - Association.
-Technical writers use the APA style of documentation. - The APA style of documentation requires that the entire paper is doubled spaced. - The APA style of documentation requires that the page with references is titled as "R
+- You must document all information that you use from any source regardless of how you report the information. - By documenting sources of information, you respect the recorded ideas, or intellectual property, of others. - Research writers use a specific format to indicate from where they obtained their information.
+These formats are called styles of documentation. - 4.
+Two types of documentation styles are MLA, which is the Modern Language Association, and APA, which is the American Psychological Association. - 5.
+Technical writers use the APA style of documentation. - 6.
+The APA style of documentation requires that the entire paper is doubled spaced. - The APA style of documentation requires that the page with references is titled as "References," not "Works Cited."